 Aoshi nodded again.
 “I believe I am.”
 And like the last few things he’d said before passing out, this brief phrase was for some reason in Japanese.

 Hajime prodded Sano in the ribs suddenly, and when Sano looked in his direction he found him gesturing for movement.
-Realizing that he probably meant it was a good idea at this point to stop towering over the seated Aoshi and resume their own chairs on the other side of the desk, annoyed at Hajime’s manner of expressing the suggestion but thinking it best to comply, he stuck out his tongue and did so.
+Realizing he probably meant it was a good idea at this point to stop towering over the seated Aoshi and resume their own chairs on the other side of the desk, annoyed at Hajime’s manner of expressing the suggestion but thinking it best to comply, he stuck out his tongue and did so.

 Having turned the wooden chairs to face Aoshi and sat down again, they watched him draw close to the desk as if to use it for support against the weariness that was now evident in his face and movements.
 Then Aoshi fixed his eyes on Sano and said, “This was the shade you contacted me about, correct?
 The one that collects again even after you’ve absorbed it all?”